Ow-mahan-wO/How-to-learn-Jotai-/Readme.md

 ## We learn step by step with the official jotai document and its practice.
 Let's go to start.

 # Lesson 1:
-## at first you most install jotai in Project:
+## at first you most install jotai in Project:"
 ```
 npm install jotai
 ##